Hitchy-Koo: Hitchy-Koo revues

 The Hitchy-Koo of 1922 began tryouts on October 10, 1922 at the Sam S. Shubert Theatre, Philadelphia, but ran for less than two weeks.
-The music and lyrics were by Cole Porter and the book was by Harold R. Atteridge.
+The music and lyrics were by Cole Porter and the book was by Harold Atteridge.
 This was the last in the series and the only show not to play on Broadway, although it did tour the United States.